-Sleep Regression: Just a Phase?
+Sleep Regressions at All Ages: Just a Phase?

 We’ve all been there.
 Baby has been peacefully sleeping through the night, and, consequently, so is everyone else.
 Hooray!
 And then, out of the blue, your sweet baby is up at all hours, wanting to be soothed, fed, and crying.
 What happened?
 Many refer to these short episodes as a Sleep Regression.
-Leading expert Dr. T. Berry Brazleton provides the explanation that these night wakings are the result of normal childhood development.

 When Will My Baby’s Sleep Regression End?